ajie-eriksholm/Eardrum-segmentation/README.md

 Default spacing: 0.2 mm isotropic
 ```

-Unlike the original preprocessing workflow, this representation is not downsampled to the coarse landmark-detection resolution before generating the final outputs.
+Unlike the original preprocessing workflow, the final ear crops are not generated from the low-resolution landmark-detection volume.

-When `fast=False`, the entire high-resolution head volume is explicitly resampled and rotated prior to ear extraction.
+When `fast=False`, the entire high-resolution head volume is explicitly generated and rotated prior to ear extraction.

-When `fast=True`, each ear field of view is resampled directly from the local reference frame without first creating the full high-resolution head volume, substantially reducing memory requirements.
+When `fast=True`, each ear field of view is resampled directly from the local reference frame without creating the complete high-resolution head volume, reducing memory usage while preserving the final output space.

 ---